 Another interesting supply chain management career is that of a storage and distribution manager.
 This person gets involved with the company’s products post-production or after they’ve been purchased.
 They plan, direct, and coordinate how inventory is to be stored and how to get it to customers, whether they be wholesalers, retailers, or direct customers.
 They are also charged with making sure the company follows organizational and governmental rules regarding distribution.

-Founded in 1914, JWU has a current enrollment of around 8,000 undergraduate, graduate, and doctoral students.
+Johnson & Wales University offers undergraduate, graduate, and doctoral degree programs in more than 50 fields of study.
+Founded in 1914, Johnson & Wales has a current enrollment of around 8,000 undergraduate, graduate, and doctoral students.
 The university is accredited by the New England Commission of Higher Education.
-Johnson & Wales offers a variety of financial aid packages to help make earning your degree more affordable.
+Financial aid is available for qualified students.

-Earn your bachelor’s degree in operations and supply chain management or an MBA in operations and supply chain management online from Johnson & Wales University.
 For more information about completing your degree online or on-campus, complete the Request Info form, call 855-JWU-1881, or email [email protected].